GoogleCloudPlatform/functions-framework/README.md

 - The function signatures which developers must adhere to when writing functions for use with a Functions Framework
 - The mechanism by which the developer signals that the function has completed performing useful work

-The developer must implicitly or explicitly signal the function's signature type to the framework.
+The developer must signal the function's signature type to the framework.
 This enables the framework to take appropriate unmarshalling, invocation and completion signalling steps.

 ### HTTP Functions